-This Eggplant Lasagna is a tasty alternative to the carb-filled pasta version!
-This lasagna with eggplant recipe is made extra tasty by roasting the eggplant and layering with italian sausage, marinara sauce, ricotta, mozzarella, and parmesan.
+This eggplant lasagna recipe is a tasty alternative to the original carb-filled pasta version!
+Lasagna with eggplant is so flavorful and uses roasted eggplant layered with italian sausage, marinara sauce, ricotta, mozzarella, and parmesan.
+This recipe is high protein, low carb, has no added sugar and it's keto-friendly.

 Easy Casserole.
 This casserole is easy!
 Instead of having to dip and coat the eggplant, you only need to spray or brush on olive oil (spray is the quickest and easiest) and then roast the eggplant slices.
 From there, you layer the ingredients in a casserole dish and bake.